 • Determine total budget including closing costs

-• Check your credit score
+• Check your credit

-• Open an FHSA if you're a first-time buyer
+• Open an FHSA if eligible

 • Review RRSP Home Buyers' Plan eligibility